-Wearing a colored filter over eyeglasses or a colored contact lens may enhance your perception of contrast between colors.
+Wearing a colored filter over eyeglasses or a colored contact lens may enhance your perception of contrast between the confused colors.
 But such lenses won't improve your ability to see all colors.

 Some rare retinal disorders associated with color deficiency could possibly be modified with gene replacement techniques.
 These treatments are under study and might become available in the future.

 Try the following tips to help you work around your color blindness.

 - Memorize the order of colored objects.
 If it's important to know individual colors, such as with traffic lights, memorize the order of the colors.

 - Label colored items that you want to match with other items.
 Have someone with good color vision help you sort and label your clothing.
 Arrange your clothes in your closet or drawers so that colors that can be worn together are near each other.

 - Use technology.
 There are apps for phones and digital devices that can help you identify colors.

 You can start by seeing your family doctor or a general practitioner, or make an appointment with a doctor who specializes in eye disorders (ophthalmologist or optometrist).

 Preparing a list of questions can help you make the most of your time with your doctor.
 For color blindness, some basic questions to ask include:

 - How might having color deficiencies affect my life?